As you may know, there are two general types of life insurance plans and they are as follows:

 So within the realm of Universal life insurance alone, there are a group of advisors who prefers one over the other; there are those who only recommend Universal life with level cost of insurance for fear of policy lapses and there are those who only recommends Universal life YRT due to low initial cost of insurance thereby giving the client(s) the opportunity for higher cash values

 As for myself, I’m not a proponent of any single-type of insurance policy as it will all depend on client preference.
 What I usually do is discuss and illustrate these different scenarios and let you decide whichever type of insurance or insurance costing you’re most comfortable with.

 What I suggest to my clients is that they should have permanent coverage to cover their permanent financial obligations and a term life coverage to cover their temporary obligations.

 This can be done in one life insurance policy.

-For a lot of people, their most permanent financial needs is their final expenses which often times come in the form of:
+For a lot of people, their most permanent financial needs are their final expenses which oftentimes come in the form of: